csirtgadgets/krenk-protocol/README.md

 +------------------------+
 ```

+The aggregate classes that constitute Sensitivity are:

 ### Description
 Zero or many.
-MLString.
+MLSTRING.
 A localized description of the sensitivity.

+The Sensitivity class has two attributes:

 ### stype
 Required.
 ENUM.
 The sensitivity markings try to convey the care that should be taken with this data.
 The values range from an active operation is in place (i.e., publication of the data will compromise an activity), to the data was gathered via a known collector, to the data was collected by a covert collector, to the data being older.
 The default value SHALL be "default" meaning the "out of band, negotiated default value".
 The permitted values for this attribute are shown below: